 There is no specific treatment for hand, foot and mouth disease - it is usually a mild illness that goes away of its own accord.
 If a child feels unwell, liquid paracetamol may help.
 Always read the label.
 Keep medicine out of sight and reach of your children.

-Make sure your child drinks plenty of fluids.
+Make sure your child drinks plenty of fluids to prevent dehydration.